 Posted 6 December 2016 by Sal

-I have a question about no chooser, no doer.
-During our sessions we talked a bit about being compelled to do something.
+I had a question.
+It revolves around no chooser, no doer.
+During our sessions, we talked a bit about being compelled to do something.
 What's coming up for me is the distinction between being compelled to do something and old programming, or old tapes that have been installed in the hard drive.
-This idea of being authentic, and authentic action, well how do I know if this is authentic action or if this is some programming I received somewhere.
+There’s a confusion about being authentic and authentic action.
+How do I know if something I do is authentic action or if it based on some programming I received somewhere?

 Who said anything about authentic action?

 You had said on one of the audios, “The more that you hang out here and be authentic . . .

 By authentic, I mean the more your intention is for truth and being finished.
 That is being authentic.
 Your intention is authentic, in that sense.
 As far as authentic action, that's a spiritual concept.
 I have no idea about anything like that.
 Right action or right behavior, I know nothing about any of that.

 I just mean, if you're serious about this work and genuine (genuinely interested in truth), then you can't fail.
 I suppose you could be genuine and authentic about whatever, say making millions of dollars.
 You can be authentic for anything and “authentic” can sound like a value judgment, like “He's not being authentic.”
 It doesn't actually mean that.
 If you're genuinely interested in truth, then you can't fail.

 In my experience, this work I share works when someone is genuinely engaged in it.
 That's why at the beginning of working with someone, I ask them to stop doing other spiritual teachings while we're working together.